nualagr/readnreviewed/README.md

 &#9745;	Search to see whether a book has already been reviewed on the site by entering the book title, or author into a search box within the site.

-The magnifying-glass icon, which brings the user to the search.html page is visible on the navigation bar on all viewing devices at all times.
+The magnifying-glass icon, which brings the user to the search.html page, is visible on the navigation bar on all viewing devices at all times.

 The Search page consists of a simple input element with placeholder text "Search the Read n' Reviewed site".